Frequently Asked Questions

 No, these rules are primarily designed for tournament play.
 Even tournament players often play with different rules when they are not competing.
 Other ways to enjoy Volleyclub include:

-• 3v3: Three players on each side
+• 3v3: Three players on each side.

-• Rotating 3v3: Two players on each side but after every contact with the game club the player switches clubs and place with a third player waiting outside
+• Rotating 3v3: Two players on each side but after every contact with the game club the player switches clubs and place with a third player waiting outside.

-• Free For All: Players switch team partners after every set and keep individual score of the sets they won
+• Free For All: Players switch team partners after every set and keep individual score of the sets they won.

-• Winner Splits: The winning players split after every set and are joined by a new player
+• Winner Splits: The winning players split after every set and are joined by a new player.

 Who decides the Official Volleyclub Rules?

-Anyone is allowed to suggest changes to the rules by sending an Email via the contact form.
+Anyone is allowed to suggest changes to the rules by sending an e-mail via the contact form.
 Simply choose the topic “Volleyclub Rules”.
 If you want to have a vote on rule changes, you can let us know that you want to join our group of international volunteers who discuss and vote and make the final decisions.

 Can anyone compete in Open Tournaments?